Hurikane2012/ComaTool/README.md

 ---

-## ⚠️ Note About Sensitive Info

-I want to sincerely apologize that this version of the bot requires you to manually provide sensitive credentials like your Twitch token, client secret, and user ID.

-I understand this isn't ideal or secure for a public tool, and I take that seriously.

-**The next version is already being planned**, and it will:
-- No longer ask for any private credentials
-- Be fully integrated as a secure Twitch Extension
-- Only require a YouTube video link to work

-Thanks for understanding — this first version is open-source so you can fully see what it does, and improvements are coming soon!

----

 ## 🌟 Features
 - Reads messages from a specified YouTube livestream
 - Sends matching messages to your Twitch channel chat